cca/libraries_bookreader/readme.md

 # CCA Libraries Bookreader

 Interactive bookreader used in [VAULT](https://vault.cca.edu) for displaying artist's books.
-A customized version of [Open Library's Bookreader](https://github.com/openlibrary/bookreader).
+A customized version of [Internet Archive's Bookreader](https://github.com/internetarchive/bookreader).
+The version in package.json of this project is meant to track the version of IA's bookreader we're using.

 ## Development Notes